CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 ![Domain name structure](domain-name-structure.png){: width="70%"}

 **DNS records** are essential components of the DNS infrastructure that provide information about **how domain names should be resolved** to their corresponding IP addresses or other types of data.
-There are variosu DNS record types and each one serves a specific purpose.
-We will explain just 3 of them, the ones that we will be using for this task:
+There are various DNS record types and each one serves a specific purpose.
+We will explain just the three that we will be using for this task:
 - `A` The **Address** record maps a domain name to an IPv4 address.
 - `NS` The **Name Server** record specifies the authoritative name servers for a domain.
 These are responsible for providing DNS information about the domain.
 - `TXT` The **Text** record can store any text data and is can be used for various purposes.